What Is My FIRE Number? How to Calculate Early Retirement

 Traditional FIRE

-The standard version: accumulate 25x your current annual expenses.
-You are fully financially independent and never need to work again.
+Standard FIRE: 25x your annual expenses.
+You're done working forever.
 Most people target somewhere between $750,000 and $2,000,000 depending on their lifestyle and location.

 Lean FIRE

-Lean FIRE means reaching financial independence on a very lean budget, typically under $40,000 per year in expenses (or under $25,000 for an individual).
-This means a FIRE number below $1,000,000.
-It is more achievable but requires maintaining a frugal lifestyle indefinitely.
+Lean FIRE: financial independence on a tight budget, usually under $40K/year in expenses.
+FIRE number below $1,000,000.
+It's more achievable but requires maintaining a frugal lifestyle indefinitely.
 People who pursue Lean FIRE often live in low-cost-of-living areas, and some move abroad to stretch their dollars further.

 Fat FIRE

-Fat FIRE is the opposite: financial independence with a generous lifestyle, typically $100,000 or more per year in expenses.
-This requires $2,500,000 or more saved.
-Fat FIRE is common among high-income professionals (doctors, lawyers, tech workers) who want to retire early without downsizing their lifestyle.
+Fat FIRE: financial independence without sacrificing lifestyle. $100K+/year in expenses, meaning $2.5M+ saved.
+Common among high-income professionals (doctors, lawyers, tech workers) who want to retire early without downsizing their lifestyle.

 Barista FIRE

-Barista FIRE means you have saved enough that your portfolio covers most of your expenses, but you still work a low-stress part-time job to cover the gap and maintain health insurance.
+Barista FIRE: your portfolio covers most expenses, but you work part-time for the gap and (critically) health insurance.
 The name comes from the idea of working at a coffee shop (Starbucks famously offers health insurance to part-time employees).
-This is an attractive middle ground for people who want to leave their career but are not quite at full financial independence.
+This is an attractive middle ground for people who want to leave their career but aren't quite at full financial independence.

 Coast FIRE

-Coast FIRE means you have saved enough that compound growth alone will carry your portfolio to full FIRE by traditional retirement age (60-65), even if you never invest another dollar.
+Coast FIRE: you've invested enough that compounding alone gets you to full FIRE by 60-65, even if you never add another dollar.
 Once you hit your Coast FIRE number, you only need to earn enough to cover current living expenses.
 No more saving required.
 This is a powerful psychological milestone because it eliminates the stress of "falling behind" on retirement savings.

 Example: Coast FIRE at age 30